youssmak/preact-typescript-extended-boilerplate/README.md

 - TypeScript : Strongly type your JavaScript 🚨
 - Vitest : Unit test your components ⚡️
 - Playwright : End to end testing on any browser 🎭
+- Storybook : Test your UI components in isolation. 📖
 - ViteJS : Lightning fast web server for development 🧑‍💻 and optimized build for production 📦
 - Prettier : format code on save and save your energy 🔋
 - Eslint : Analyse your code and quickly find issues 🐛